Archive for Race Reflections

 2000 Rolex 24

 Mention of the SR2 class?
-Well only the Pilbeam of Martin Henderson turned up, a bit disappointing but given that these cars were not originally intended or engineered to survive 24 hour races it was not a surprise.
+Well only the Pilbeam of Martin Henderson turned up, a bit disappointing but given that these cars were not originally designed or engineered to survive 24 hour races it was not wholly a surprise.

 2000 Rolex 24

 There were three GT classes, GTO translating roughly to the Le Mans LM GTS class.
-Top of the list were three Chrysler Vipers from ORECA, full factory supported entries.
+Top of the list were three Chrysler Vipers from Oreca, full factory supported entries.
 Based on the Viper GTS the GTS-R was one of the most successful GT cars in history.
-Oreca had achieved back to back domination during 1998 and 1999, winning the FIA GT Championship, and taking class wins in the Le Mans 24 Hours plus the American Le Mans Series drivers’ and manufacturers’ titles in ‘99.
+Oreca had achieved back to back domination in the GT world during 1998 and 1999, winning the FIA GT Championship, and taking class wins in the Le Mans 24 Hours plus the American Le Mans Series Drivers’ and Manufacturers’ titles in ‘99.
 The French team were going to be very difficult to beat.

 2000 Rolex 24